masrenda/freecodecamp-courses/js-algorithms-and-data-structures/stage-1/README.md

 c = c + " String!";
 ```

-### 08 - Understanding Case Sensitivity in Variables
+### 8. Understanding Case Sensitivity in Variables

+Modify the existing declarations and assignments so their names use _camelCase_.
+Do not create any new variables.

 ```js
 var studlyCapVar;